haiwen/seafile-admin-docs/manual/deploy/shibboleth_config_v6.3.md

-> This document is for Seafile Server version 6.3 or above, if the server version is lower than 6.3, please refer to [this document](https://manual.seafile.com/deploy/shibboleth_config.html).
+> This document is for Seafile Server version 6.3 or above

 ## Overview